Gender inequality in Japan: Gender inequality in education

+Higher education comes with different social expectations for men and women.
+While a college-educated man might have an advantage with marriage, the same cannot be said for women.
+Additionally, nearly 76% of parents expected some form of financial support from their sons, while only 6% had similar expectations from their daughters.
+This stems from the labor gap between men and women, as the financial return is likely to be higher for men.

 Gender gap in employment and wages

 The gender gap in employment and wages is becoming an increasingly serious problem, with Japan being the fastest aging country in the OECD.
 To maintain its economy, the government must take measures to maintain productivity.
 While women hold 45.4 percent of Japan's bachelor degrees, they only make up 18.2 percent of the labor force, and only 2.1 percent of employers are women.

 There are several theories explaining women's low workforce participation.
 One points to the importance of family in Japanese society.
 This emphasis on the male-breadwinner model persists because government tax policies and company benefits are not as beneficial for women, especially women with families.
 There is a government policy that guarantees healthcare and pensions for spouses who make less than 1.3 million yen, or about $11,500, thus discouraging couples from both working.
 Japanese companies have extensive benefits for men because they are expected to provide for their families at home.
 Job salaries and benefits are also heavily influenced by tenure and seniority, making it hard for women with families to advance in regular employment.
-Furthermore, three-generation households, which includes the grandparents, parents, and children, are still very common in Japan.
-In these, the husband's salary and benefits are expected to provide for the whole family while the wife stays home and cares for the elderly and children.

 There is also a large gap in wages between men and women.
 In 2005, Japan had a gender wage gap of 32.8 percent, which decreased to 25.7 percent in 2017.
 Japan has the third highest wage gap in the OECD.
 The country's long work hours create an environment that reinforces the wage gap because there is a disproportional difference between how much time men and women spend on paid and unpaid work.
 On average, women spend 5.5 hours on unpaid housework per day, whereas men only spend one hour.
 Men do very little housework in Japan, and this is part of the gendered labor division.
 The Japanese prioritization of seniority hurts the women who want to have children first, as promotions will be awarded much later in life.
 The number of women in upper-level positions (managers, CEOs, and politicians, and the like) is rather low.
 Women only make up 3.4 percent of seats in Japanese companies' board of directors.
 According to scholars, to remove barriers against women, the government must introduce more women- and family-friendly policies.